Swimming Pool Questions and Answers Help & Expert Pool Care Forum. Frequently asked maintenance questions about all kinds of pool related issues.

 Answer: In general, 8 - 10 hours during the swimming season and 4 - 6 hours during the off-season.

 Question #9 - I keep adding chlorine, but when I test my water there's no chlorine and the pool is still green/cloudy.
 What's happening?

 Answer: Remember, our chlorine is either EFFECTIVE or NOT EFFECTIVE.
 There are many reasons why our chlorine is not effective such as:

 It can be one or a combination of the above.
 Go HERE to learn how to EASILY clear up your pool.

 Question #10 - Something is wrong with my pool filter pressure.
 It's running too high or too low?
 What's the problem?

 Answer: Our filter is an integral part of our swimming pool.
 Sometimes it's overlooked.
 It cleans the water and must be working in order for us to have a safe and healthy pool to swim in.
 The videos below go into great detail on troubleshooting these issues.

 Are you sick and tired of fighting your green pool?
 Too many chemicals?
 Too many trips to the pool store?
 Don't lose another $400 this year on pool care!!

 In my exclusive 12 Part F.T.A.
 Pool Fix Video Series I show you how to not only clear up your pool but how to keep it perfect all swimming season!!
-Refined and perfected over the last 20+ years and is the only evidence-based method available.
+Refined and perfected over the last 20+ years and is the ONLY and BEST evidence-based system available.
 Cut through the confusion with this easy to understand guide to pool water maintenance.
 Available for computer and mobile devices.
 You also receive 2 eBooks, "Clear Blue Pool Revised 2nd Edition" & "How To Clear Up A Green Pool".
 Click the button and get started today!!
 Or get more information right HERE!!